photos by Barry Fitzgerald

 Activities: There are an amazing number of things to see and do in this little Key West urban neighborhood.
 Less than a block away are the Ernest Hemingway House and Museum, Key West Lighthouse, and a plethora of famous Duval Street bars and restaurants.
 It’s close to the Southernmost Point of the United States, Mallory Square Sunset Celebration, Bahama Village, and beaches are a short walk away.
 Easy walk to the Historic Seaport for sailing, boating, diving, and more restaurants, bars and night life.

 Area: Whitehead Street is the island urban heart of Key West, where we find many famous Key West museums and landmarks are located, including the Ernest Hemingway Home Museum, the Key West Light House, the historic Key West Courthouse, and the ‘End of the Road’ photo opt at Mile Marker Zero at U.S. Highway 1.
 This tiny section of Key West has many blocks of beautiful historic houses and bungalows.
 The original Key West City infrastructure was built in the 1800’s to create a diverse array of homes, shopping, entertainment, offices, restaurants, and churches.
 The 800 block of Duval Street is right around the corner.

 Parking: Parking for this property is on the street.
 You can walk everywhere and do not need a car from this location.
 Take advantage of the pedestrian life-style in Key West, and walk or ride a bike.
 Remember, this part of the island was developed before there were cars!

 Restrictions: Smoke free house.
-No children under 10 years old.
-Only well behaved children.
 Smoking permitted outside only.
 This property is not "child-proof".
 No pets please.